 For the chicken:

-- 1 chicken breast sliced into 2 thin cutlets (can add more chicken if desired)
+- 1 chicken breasts sliced into 2 thin cutlets (can add more chicken if desired)

 - 2 teaspoons olive oil